subinpoudel/Earth-Economy-Modeling-of-SriLanka/README.md

 #### c.
 Pollination
-For Pollination, I used, global landcover_biophysical_table.csv and scenario_definations.csv which can be found under the input folder.
+For Pollination, I used, global landcover_biophysical_table.csv and scenario_definations.csv which can be found under the base_data folder.
 When you run the InVEST model for a certain scenario, several results are provided as outputs like pollinator abundance of apis species in summer and spring, pollinator abundance of Bombus species for summer and spring, total_pollinator_abundance_spring, total_pollinator_abundance_summer, etc. For brevity and ease on my part, I only present total_pollinator_abundance_spring files.

 #### Total Pollinator Abundance in Spring under SSP1
 ![polli_ssp1_30](https://github.com/subinpoudel/Earth-Economy-Modeling-of-SriLanka/assets/141669397/2bcfe9d5-2efe-421c-b200-4de8a8c3a60c)